Atlantic Coast leopard frog: Habitat

 The Atlantic Coast leopard frog occupies different habitats across its range.
 In the northern portion of its range (Delaware through Connecticut), it tends to inhabit large coastal or riparian wetland areas, such as marshes and wet meadows.
 This habitat usually includes clear, shallow water.
 It is commonly associated with plants such as Phragmites australis, cattails, or river shrubs.
 In Virginia and North Carolina, it primarily occupies riparian cypress-gum swamps.
 It is a habitat specialist when compared with sympatric Southern leopard frog, which occupy a larger variety of habitats.
 The Atlantic Coast leopard frog occupies fragmented wetland habitats in many urban areas across its range, including on Staten Island, the New Jersey Meadowlands, Philadelphia, and Wilmington-New Castle, Delaware.

 Conservation

-The Atlantic Coast leopard frog has been extirpated from Long Island, the Hudson Valley, and western Connecticut.
+The Atlantic Coast leopard frog has been extirpated from Long Island, parts of the Hudson Valley, and western Connecticut.
 While the species is considered least concern across its range, it is locally imperiled in five of the nine states in which it occurs.
 It is listed as an endangered species in Pennsylvania and New York.

 Because it lives near the coast, the Atlantic Coast leopard frog is particularly susceptible to habitat destruction from development and sea level rise.
 It also may be particularly susceptible to diseases, including chytridiomycosis, ranavirus, and a perkinsea.
 Since its description in 2014, much of the species' habitat on Staten Island (its type locality) has been replaced by Amazon and Ikea warehouses.